stefunk/stefunk.github.io/_posts/2015-01-29-isormophic-javascript-blog-react-nodejs.markdown

 ---

-After reading a lot of articles about *isomorphic javascript* and testing the various examples I decided to create a simple isomorphic app, to better understand the development process.
+After reading a lot of articles about *isomorphic javascript* and testing the various examples, I decided to create a simple isomorphic app to better understand the development process.

 I've created a minimal blog with fake articles wrote using markdown syntax.
 All the code can be found [here](https://github.com/stefunk/isomorphic-blog-example).

 ## Iso-wat?
-I will not explain in deep what's a isomorphic app and why it can be very cool.
+I will not deeply explain what's a isomorphic app and why it can be very cool.
 In a few words:
 > JavaScript applications which run both client-side and server-side.